Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - `vfx.ahk`       => downloads the video and saves it in the path provided.
 If the passed URL is from youtube, the file will be reencoded to `h264` for compatibility with NLE's
 - `projVideo.ahk` => downloads the video and saves it in the path of the currently active project.
 If the passed URL is from youtube, the file will be reencoded to `h264` for compatibility with NLE's
 - `projAudio.ahk` => downloads the audio and saves it in the path of the currently active project.
+- `vidSelect.ahk` => downloads the video and saves it in the path selected.
+- `audSelect.ahk` => downloads the audio and saves it in the path selected.
+***

+## hCrop scripts
+These scripts take advantage of `ffmpeg` and offer a variaty of functionality centered around the need to split a video in half along the horizontal axis.
+These scripts extend off the `encodeGUI {` to offer that basic functionality while also offering some additional options if necessary

+- `hCrop CamAll.ahk`      => offers the user the ability to select which half of every video in the chosen directory they wish to reencode to a new file
+- `hCrop CamSingle.ahk`   => offers the user the ability to select which half of the video selected they wish to reencode to a new file
+- `hCrop loop.ahk`        => automatically splits every video in the active directory and reencodes them to two new files
+- `hCrop SplitSingle.ahk` => offers the user the ability to split and reencode the selected video to two new files
 ***

 ## Lock Scripts